patrickmineault/codebook/setup.myst.md

 * Conda is both a package manager and a virtual environment manager
 * Conda can install big, complicated-to-install, non-Python software, like `gcc`
-* Not all Python packages are installable through conda
+* Not all Python packages can be installed through conda

 For pip: